The announcement of the Super Deduction in the Spring Budget was an unexpected ‘tax giveaway’ by the Chancellor, and one welcomed by many businesses.

 It is worth noting that if any assets on which the Super Deduction is claimed are later sold, this leads to a balancing charge.
 Given that the corporation tax headline rate is due to increase to 25% from 1 April 2023, this should be taken into account when deciding which allowances to claim.

-There has been disappointment for property rental businesses, as most of their assets will be excluded from the Super Deduction under the capital allowances legislation as they are deemed to be held for leasing .
+There was initially disappointment for property rental businesses, as most of their assets seemed to be excluded from the Super Deduction under the capital allowances legislation as they are deemed to be held for leasing .
+However, a last minute change to the rules allows a business to claim the super deduction on background plant and machinery in a leased building.
+Background plant and machinery is defined as any plant or machinery:

 Similarly, businesses that purely lease plant and machinery to their customers with no other services provided with the equipment will not qualify for the Super Deduction on these assets under this same leasing exclusion.